 Used when two or more classes must be taken simultaneously.
 This is typically used to link a lecture to a lab but it is also common with the Community (link) and Connections I (pair) requirements in the Liberal Education core.
 You must register for each class in the corequisite group.
 If courses require a co-requisite or are part of a first-year link, both courses must be taken.
 No exceptions.

 Declaration of Major

 Students who have not completed their declaration of major by registration during the spring of their sophomore year will receive a hold on their registration.
 They will not be allowed to register for junior year courses until the Declaration of Major form is filed with the Office of the Registrar.

 NOTE: Non-Attendance does not constitute a drop or withdraw and will result in a grade of "F." It is the student's responsibility to drop a course and to ensure their schedule is accurate.

-A student may drop a course online or with an Add/Drop Form at the Registrar's Office, without record of enrollment within the first three weeks of the semester (first two weeks for the January interim)
+A student may drop a course online or with an Add/Drop Form at the Registrar's Office, without record of enrollment within the first three weeks of the semester.

-A student may drop a course and receive a grade of "W" online or with an Add/Drop Form at the Registrar's Office, between the end of the third and sixth weeks of classes (within three weeks for Jan Term).
+A student may drop a course and receive a grade of "W" online or with a Withdrawal Form at the Registrar's Office, between the end of the third and sixth weeks of classes.

 Independent Or Directed Studies

-Students may take a course by independent study when the subject matter is not covered in a regular Whittier Catalog course.
+Students may take a course by independent study when the subject matter is not covered in a regular Whittier catalog course.
 In rare circumstances a student may take a regular Whittier course outside of the normal classroom setting by directed study.
-You must fill out an application for independent study or directed study in addition to your Add/Drop Form.
+You must fill out an application for independent study or directed study.
 You are allowed to take only one independent or directed study in a given term.
 Independent studies may be taken for a maximum of 3 credits.